IFRC-Secretariat/IFRC-National-Society-Data/README.md

 ### Power BI

 The package can be used to import data into Power BI.
 First, follow the [Power BI instructions](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-python-scripts) to setup Python for Power BI.
-Once you have installed the IFRC NS data library (see [Setup](#setup)), then you can use it in Power Query.
+Next, install the IFRC NS data library from the Windows Powershell (see [Setup](#setup)).

+The package can now be used in Power BI.
 E.g. the following example in Power Query M will import FDRS data (replace ```xxxxxxx``` with your FDRS API key).

 ```
 let